minori-fh/bamazon/README.md

 # bamazon

 ## Directions on how to use bamazon
 A node bamazon app!
-Bamazon a command line node app that uses mySQL Workbench.
+Bamazon is a command line node app that uses mySQL Workbench.
 The app initially displays all the products available in inventory and prompts the user if they would like to make a purchase or quit.

 ## Gifs of App
 ![Site Screenshot](assets/customerView.gif)